 Moreover, a very initial market analysis relevant for the exploitation of CENTAUR has been carried out.
-However, a detailed one will be provided in the version 2 and refined in version 3.
+However, a detailed one will be provided in version 3.

-The final version 3 of the document will include some aspects not thoroughly covered in this initial version:
+The final version 3 of the document will include some aspects not thoroughly covered as yet:

-- Key Exploitable Results (KERs) may evolve during the validation and demonstration phase, and IPR issues will be properly addressed once they are clearly defined and tested. - > A competitive analysis and market share will be included in the final version. - > A more complete user segmentation will be carried out once the final KERs and target markets are clear. - > A Business Model and final Business Plan will be clearly detailed in the final document.
+- Key Exploitable Results (KERs) may evolve during the validation and demonstration phase, and IPR issues will be properly addressed once they are clearly defined and tested. - > A competitive analysis and market share will be included in the final version. - > A more complete user segmentation will be carried out once the final KERs and target markets are clearer. - > A Business Model and final Business Plan will be clearly detailed in the final document.